 Save money when purchasing new construction

-It's crucial to have a knowledgeable agent as your partner when shopping for new construction, and is here to help you navigate through your options in the Pittsburgh area.
+Having the right agent at your side is crucial when shopping for new construction, and is here to help you navigate through your options in the Pittsburgh area.

-Buyers of new construction in a development aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
+Buyers of brand new homes in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price.
+Knowing this, the builder or developer often won't bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

 For example, if the home is pretty much move-in ready, you have little to no negotiating powers.
 But if the home has been sitting fully furnished, like a show or model home, and there haven't been many offers - then the builder might be willing to work with you.
 The longer the home has been on the market, the more the builder has invested.

 In cases where a builder won't budge, try getting a break in other areas.
-Ask for them to pay a share of the closing costs, or extra amenities, like appliance upgrades, a garage door opener, a fence or landscaping, or an extended home warranty.
+Ask for them to pay a share of the closing costs, or extra amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.